Grant-Archibald-MS/powerfuldev-testing/learning/01-introduction.md

 Follow the instructions on [Get Started Now](../context/get-started-now.md) ensure that you have the tools installs, verification checks and the source code cloned and compiled on your local machine.

-Once the pac test run command is updated `pac test run` wil lbe able to use instead of local compiled version of the Power Apps Test Engine.
+Once the pac test run command is updated `pac test run` will be able to use instead of local compiled version of the Power Apps Test Engine.
 {: .notice--success}

 ### Second Ring (Beta Testers)